karan842/karan842/README.md

 - I am Data Science aspirant specillay into MLOps🔨, NLP (Conversational AI)💭, and Analytics📊
 - I did my graduation in Bsc.
 Computer Science from Pune University - 2022 🧑🏽‍🎓
 - I am a Kaggle notebooks expert🥼 | 5🌟coder on HackerRank in Python, C++, and SQL
-- Helping people to solve their data science related queries (just drop the mail)📩
+- Helping people to solve their data science related queries
+- 📩 karanshingde@gmail.com
 - Open for collabrations and jobs💼

 ## Tools and Technologies -